 Enjoy Leaf Peeping Throughout Fall in Almost Heaven

 One of the more unique features of West Virginia is its wide range of elevation.
 Depending on your destination, you could be either a few hundred feet or a few thousand feet above sea level.
 This provides visitors the opportunity to enjoy fall leaf peeping for nearly an entire month throughout the Mountain State.
+Outdoor recreation, family festivities and unique stays are all filled with fall foliage.
 Plan your fall getaway around peak conditions for an Almost Heaven experience like no other.

 Autumn air first finds its way to the higher elevations of West Virginia, bringing fall color to much of the Potomac Highlands in late September.
 Iconic destinations like Blackwater Falls State Park, Canaan Valley Resort State Park, Seneca Rocks, Dolly Sods Wilderness, Spruce Knob and Snowshoe Mountain are all perfect for viewing vibrant hues as they spread through the trees of the West Virginia mountains.